Memoria Press Complete Programs for PreK-8

 Memoria PressFirst Grade Program

-Memoria Press has been creating many of their own products for presenting a classical Christian education.
-They have recently created complete grade level packages with complete lesson plans that incorporate their resources along with some from other publishers.
+Memoria Press has been creating many of their own products for presenting a classical Christian education for many years.
+They now have complete grade level packages with lesson plans that incorporate their resources along with some from other publishers for preK through eighth grade.
 All subjects are covered, including Bible/religion.

 Memoria Press resources use recitation, repetition, copywork, and memorization to develop mastery of skills and concepts.
-Literature, music, and art are incorporated for grades K-3.
-Literature guides for each level guide students through the study of real books rather than readers.
+Music, and art are incorporated for grades K-3.
+Literature guides for each level direct students through the study of real books rather than readers.
 Latin is introduced in second grade.
-Rod and Staff’s math program is used for all grade levels.
+Rod and Staff’s math program is used for most grade levels.
 Memoria’s Christian Studies program begins in third grade; these books guide students through study of The Golden Children’s Bible.
 Copybooks used in the early grades include verses from the KJV.

-Rod and Staff’s Spelling program is used beginning with Spelling 4 used at third grade level—appropriate given the advanced level of the words in this series.
-Rod and Staff’s English texts are used for third through seventh grades.
+The Spelling Workout program is used for most levels.
 Nature walks and nature study are an important part of science study for the younger levels.
-Students in third grade and beyond study other science topics such as the relatively in-depth study of astronomy in third grade.
+Students in third grade and beyond study other science topics such as the relatively in-depth study of astronomy in fourth grade.

 The curriculum is very structured and depends very much on interaction with the teacher.
 The same curriculum can be used with either class groups or individual students, although things like discussions, public speaking, and some activities might be more enjoyable or profitable with more than one student.
 On the other hand, it will be easier to oversee and interact with a single child rather than a group.

-First grade expands to a full-day program, continuing to develop phonics and reading skills along with other subjects in a manner similar to that for the kindergarten program.
+The first grade program continues to develop phonics and reading skills along with other subjects in a manner similar to that for the kindergarten program.
 Cursive writing is also introduced at this level.
 Classic children’s literature begins to play an important role in the curriculum with fifteen read-alouds and the Memoria Press StoryTime Treasures study guides.
+The program can be completed in about three to four hours per day.

 Second grade introduces Latin with Prima Latina and brings in more social studies content within the classic literature selections with books such as The Courage of Sarah Noble and Little House in the Big Woods.

-Fourth graders move on to the Famous Men of Rome while also studying geography with Memoria’s unique program for classical students.
-Memoria’s Geography studies Europe, Northern Africa, and the Middle East, the primary regions encompassed by the Roman Empire.
+Fifth graders move on to the Famous Men of Rome while also using Memoria’s Geography I that covers Europe, Northern Africa, and the Middle East, the primary regions encompassed by the Roman Empire.
 Geography is studied both historically and as it is today.
-Another new Memoria publication, The Book of Insects, along with its companion workbook introduce students to classification and the insect world as they observe, study, analyze, and sketch.
-Students also answer factual questions in the workbook.
-(These latter two items are still in beta versions at the time I am writing.)
+The Book of Insects, along with its companion workbook introduce students to classification and the insect world as they observe, study, analyze, and sketch, while also answering questions in the workbook.
 First Form Latin continues the Latin instruction.
-Fourth grade novels are Heidi, Lassie Come Home, and The Lion, the Witch, and the Wardrobe.
+Fifth grade novels are Heidi, Lassie Come Home, and The Lion, the Witch, and the Wardrobe.

-Fifth grade history progresses to the Famous Men of the Middle Ages.
+Sixth grade history progresses to the Famous Men of the Middle Ages.
 In keeping with the Middle Ages historical emphasis, students read King Arthur, Robin Hood, and Adam of the Road.
-Geography II, a yet-to-be-released Memoria Press book will also fill in social studies.
-Students may study either First or Second Form Latin depending upon their progress to this point.
+Geography II also fills in social studies.
+Students will use Classical Composition: The Chreia/Maxim Stage and they might study either First or Second Form Latin depending upon their progress to this point.
 Birds are a major topic for science with a number of books and activities, but students also read the fascinating book Exploring the World of Medicine.

-For sixth grade, students journey back to Greece with Famous Men of Greece, Horatius at the Bridge, and The Trojan War.
+For seventh grade, students journey back to Greece with Famous Men of Greece, Horatius at the Bridge, and The Trojan War.
 They also study U.S. History with a number of resources.
-Science focuses on trees then addresses the larger world of living things with Exploring the World of Biology.
-For Latin, students might use First, Second, or Third Form Latin.
-Novels read are Anne of Green Gables, Treasure Island, The Bronze Bow, and The Hobbit.
+Science uses Memoria's Book of Trees set then addresses the larger world of living things with Exploring the World of Biology.
+For language arts, students use resources such as Rod and Staff English 8, Spelling Workout H, and Classical Composition: Refutation-Confirmation Stage, while also completing some resources used the previous year.
+For Latin, students might use Third Form Latin or another level.
+Novels read are Anne of Green Gables, The Trojan War, The Bronze Bow, and The Hobbit.

-Seventh graders continue study of the ancient world.
+Eighth graders continue study of the ancient world.
 However, moving beyond the grammar stage they study history and literature at a deeper level as they tackle the Iliad and the Odyssey along with study sets for Dorothy Mills' Book of the Ancient World and Book of the Ancient Greeks.
-Students study Robinson Crusoe and a variety of poetry for literature, and they are introduced to Shakespeare in the second semester.
-For language arts they also complete Rod and Staff's English 7 course along with Memoria Press' Classical Composition.
+For literature, students study Poetry and Short Stories: American Literature, Bard of Avon: The Story of William Shakespeare,The Wind in the Willows, As You Like It, Treasure Island, and The Adventures of Tom Sawyer.
+For language arts they also complete Rod and Staff's English 8 course along with Memoria Press' Classical Composition: Common Topic.
 Science uses Exploring Planet Earth.
-For math, students study pre-algebra.
+For math, students study algebra.
 Students can continue with Fourth Form Latin or select an appropriate level of Latin if they are newer to the study of Latin.

 If you like Memoria Press’ approach to classical education, these grade level packages are a terrific resource that will make your job much easier.